Squared-Labs/vision/README.md

 *However*, for versions v20.02.01/semV1.0.0 and v20.02.02, the package.json versions are presented using the *Y-M-R* version number, followed by the *semantic* ___major___ version number.
 For example, v20.02.02's package.json version is ``v20.02.02 (base v1)``.

 ## Why are all base v1.x releases listed as "pre-release"?
 Base v1 is very minimal and unstable.
 It uses the Electron ``webview`` tag, which is based on Chromium's ``webview``.
-As the latter is undergoing large architectural changes, many bugs are present in webview.
-Electron has implemented ``BrowserView``, but as it is hosted in the main process (as opposed to the rendering process), I cannot currently use this method since I can't currently figure out how to use Electron remotes *for the life of me*.
+As the latter is undergoing large architectural changes, many bugs are present in ``webview``.
 Thus, I have deemed base v1.x releases as *unstable and not meant for production use*.

+### Are there any solutions to this?
+#### (Please note that anytime I mention "API" or "API version", I am referring to the semantic version.)
+Electron has implemented ``BrowserView``, ~~but as it is hosted in the main process (as opposed to the rendering process), I cannot currently use this method since I can't currently figure out how to use Electron remotes *for the life of me*~~ I've recently figured out how to use Electron remotes, meaning that API 2.0 will use BrowserView instead of ``webview``. **By the way, as of right now, I don't plan to include a UI redesign in API 2.0 (with all the changes being under-the-hood), but this may change in the future.**